BroadbandForum/usp/index.md

     <h2>What is USP?</h2>

-    The <strong>User Services Platform</strong> is the <a href="http://www.broadband-forum.org/">Broadband Forum's</a> standardized <strong>protocol for managing, monitoring, upgrading, and controlling connected devices</strong>.
-USP allows service providers, consumer electronics manufacturers, and end users to:
+    <p>The <strong>User Services Platform</strong> is the <a href="http://www.broadband-forum.org/">Broadband Forum's</a> standardized <strong>protocol for managing, monitoring, upgrading, and controlling connected devices</strong>.
+USP allows service providers, consumer electronics manufacturers, and end users to:</p>

     <ul>
     <li>Perform <strong>lifecycle management</strong> of consumer connected devices</li>